-Union has also been listed among 61 "up and coming" schools across the nation.
-Overall, the magazine's 2014 ranking places Union 13th among regional universities in the South, which means Union has been classified as a Top Tier institution each year since 1997 and has ranked among the top 20 regional universities in the South for seven consecutive years.
+Union was ranked 12th among regional universities in the South in the 2015 rankings by U.S.News & World Report.
+The publication has ranked Union as a Top Tier institution each year since 1997 and as a top 20 regional university in the South for eight consecutive years.
 Editors also identified Union as an "A+ option for serious B students."

 Kiplinger's Personal Finance

 Kiplinger's evaluates the nation's private colleges and universities for academic quality alongside affordability.
 It ranks only 100 such institutions.
-On the 2014 list, Union is ranked 77th, and was among the lowest-priced schools in the listing.
-This ranking places Union among some of the finest institutions in the U.S. It was one of only three Tennessee schools on the list.
+On the 2015 list, Union is ranked 48th and was among the lowest-priced schools in the listing.
+This ranking places Union among some of the finest institutions in the U.S. It was one of only four Tennessee schools on the list.

 America's 100 Best College Buys